 - " If the tread depth is less than the minimum permissible depth:

 - Change the tires.

-- Check the tire age.
+- Check the age of the tires.

-The tire's date of the manufacture is usually part of the tire markings and is indicated by the last four digits of the DOT marking.
+The tire's date of manufacture is usually part of the tire markings and is indicated by the last four digits of the DOT marking.
 The first two digits refer to the week of manufacture and last two digits refer to the year of manufacture.
-KTM recommends that the tires be changed after 5 years at the latest, regardless of the actual state of wear.
+KTM recommends that the tires are changed regardless of the actual wear, at the latest after 5 years.